Proper Coffee

 A church-run community café with a playground and reliable wifi, where the flat white earns its place.
 As good for a working morning as for a family outing.

-Claire has been running this low-ceilinged passage spot for twenty years, and the homemade food is why people keep coming back.
+The same owner has run this low-ceilinged passage spot for twenty years, and the homemade food is why people keep coming back.
 The coffee holds up, which is what you need.

 An Italian-style cafe on St Andrew's Street with a well-pulled espresso and a pastry case that earns the stop on its own terms.